Contentify/Contentify/daux/docs/Development/JavaScript.md

 > This chapter deals with a part of the frontend development.
 The term "frontend" is ambiguous.
 If we talk about the frontend we refer to the frontend interface - in contrast to the backend (admin) interface.
 Therefore this chapter is named "JavaScript" instead of "Frontend".

-The JavaScript files are located in the `libs` directory.
+All JavaScript files are located in the `libs` directory.
 Include a JS script to a Blade template like so:

     {{ HTML::script('libs/frontend.js') }}